lafauxbolex/lafauxbolex/README.md

 ## The Dream: A Cinema Camera "With a Box of Scraps"

 Welcome to the Faux Bolex project!
 This endeavor was born from a lifelong passion for filmmaking, a fascination with the technical aspects of cinema cameras, and a natural-born maker's spirit.
 Born in 1980, owning a proper cinema camera was an impossible dream.
-While digital cinema has made this more accessible (thanks, George Lucas, Jim Jannard, and others!), the challenge of building one from scratch was an irresistible siren call.
+While digital cinema has made this more accessible (thanks, George Lucas, Jim Jannard, and others), the challenge of building one from scratch was an irresistible siren call.

 This project is an homage to the spirit of innovation and a nod to the legendary Digital Bolex D16.
 Why the D16?
 Its beautiful marriage of old and new, the unique look from its 1" CCD global shutter sensor, and Joseph Rubinstein's original vision for an accessible cinema tool resonated deeply.
 Its untimely demise also served as a motivation to keep its spirit alive, in a way.